reab5555/Student-Churn-Prediction/README.md

 [<img src="images/icon.jpeg" width="100" alt="alt text">

-# Student Dropout and Academic Performance Prediction
+# Student Dropout and Academic Success Prediction

 This repository contains a dataset and a comprehensive analysis framework for predicting student dropout and academic performance using various machine learning and deep learning models.